NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 #### Solution, a Work around:

 To avoid the problem that arises due to time overlap, Pollux's cache creation time is changed to 1 pm UTC, whereas the computation of all the contracts is done by 12 pm UTC usually.

+### Host alerts

+#### Overview
+A number of alerts is set to go off if anything looks weird on the OS level.
+Most of the alerts are safe to postpone to a later date for investigation.
+The exception is the alerts that tell you the disk will fill soon.

+#### Troubleshooting
+The disk issue indicates that Spark is creating too many temporary files and is not able to clean them up in timely manner (although it [shoud](https://spark.apache.org/docs/latest/rdd-programming-guide.html#removing-data)).

+Most probably the error messages will therefore be on Spark level (log messages in Aurora), but you can also investigate the syslog messages in [Splunk](https://nubank.splunkcloud.com/en-US/app/search), by checking the host msg in format `host=ip-10-130-0-80.ec2.internal`

+#### Solution
+If error messages do not yield meaningful results on which we can act upon, it should be relatively safe to plain drop the node through AWS UI.
+The Spotinst autoscaling group should take care of spinning up a new node and connecting to the cluster.